-The Voting and Engagement Guidelines for the Vontobel Fund - GEC were updated in July 2023 and integrated in our new overall Impact & Sustainability Policy.
-They are based on the overarching Vontobel Voting and Engagement Guidelines and they describe the key objectives of our engagement, which are relevant for the sustainable investment objectives of this fund.
+The Voting and Engagement Guidelines for the Vontobel GEC strategy were updated in July 2023 and integrated in our new overall Impact & Sustainability Policy.
+They are based on the overarching Vontobel Voting and Engagement Guidelines and they describe the key objectives of our engagement, which are relevant for the sustainable investment objectives of this portfolio.